 While we need to actively care for each other and accept support and help as we age, it is also important to feel that we still have something to contribute.
-We want to be of service and of use for as long as possible.
-With this in mind, NWCCA is featuring monthly essays by people whose lives have been devoted to fulfilling personal purpose as well as public service.
-They will reflect on what they did, what they learned, and where they see themselves now and in the future.
+We all want to be of service and of use for as long as possible.
+With this in mind, NWCCA is featuring monthly essays by people whose lives have been devoted to fulfilling personal purpose as well as public service, in which they reflect on what they did, what they learned, and where they see themselves now and in the future.

 What to Watch: To kick off the year, we have Peter Herford’s evocative essay about streaming now and viewing experiences of the past.

 Navigating Alzheimer’s: Nancy Slote‘s warmly moving and inspiring essay about the lessons learned during the ten years she accompanied her husband on his dementia journey.

 The Backward Glance: Elsa Bowman eloquently shares her perspective from, as she puts it, “the territory of the old-old.”